CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 6.6.=[Z/ol/s5]

-6.7.sec=Infrequently, it may be appropriate for ABC personnel to pay for travel expenses of officials, customers, suppliers, or other business associates, such as where it is necessary to visit a particular facility for an inspection or for a contract negotiation session.
-Because such offers in nearly all cases require a non-nominal expenditure, offers to pay for travel-related expenses always require the prior approval of {INSERT EMPLOYEE APPROVER}.
+6.7.sec=Infrequently, it may be appropriate for {P1.Handle} personnel to pay for travel expenses of officials, customers, suppliers, or other business associates, such as where it is necessary to visit a particular facility for an inspection or for a contract negotiation session.
+Because such offers in nearly all cases require a non-nominal expenditure, offers to pay for travel-related expenses always require the prior approval of {TravelApprover.Title}.

 6.8.0.sec=In reviewing the travel request, the approver will consider whether: